-This page contains Chapter 4 from
+This page contains the opening portion of Chapter 4 from

-Sustainable Superabundance: A universal transhumanist manifesto for the 2020s and beyond
+Sustainable Superabundance: A universal transhumanist invitation

 4. Principles and priorities

 It’s time to explore more deeply the set of values that underpin and motivate the Transhumanist Invitation.

 This chapter sets out a number of fundamental principles, and reviews some high-level illustrations and implications.
 The seven chapters that follow apply and extend this set of values in each of seven spheres of human life where sustainable superabundance can bring profound transformation.